Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Experiments and Results

 \subsubsection{Negative Space Reduction}

-\paragraph{}Section 3.1.1 already covered classifier performance without any dimensionality reduction in a small testing sample.
-As shown in Table 2, ML model accuracy is on average approximately 44\% higher than transfer learning.
-With this in mind, we reconduct the testing on scans from 3.1.1 with negative space reduction as a means for dimensionality reduction.
-Negative space refers to the zeroed pixels surrounding the ROI.
-Unlike Section 3.1.2, the ROI in this section is the entire lung.
+{As shown in Table ~\ref{table:table2}, machine learning model accuracy is on average approximately 44\% higher than deep learning.
+Figure ~\ref{figure:figure3} shows all models have red gradients in the zeroed pixel regions around the scan and the grayed regions surrounding the lungs, indicating the network trained significantly on these areas.
+Ideally a better neural network shows the maximum gradient class activation at the tumor and nodules, moderate activation inside the lungs, and least activation in the surrounding region.
+With this in mind, we apply negative space reduction to remove the surrounding area. }Negative space refers to the zeroed pixels surrounding the ROI.
+Unlike in Section 3.1.2, the ROI in this section is the entire lung.
 Each pixel array is sliced in a manner that isolated the lungs and visible nodules.
 This will preserve the delocalized image without removing any useful image features.

-\paragraph{}Classifier metrics for delocalized image data are presented in Table 5.
+Classifier metrics for delocalized image data are presented in Table ~\ref{table:table5}.
 SVM and Random Forest perform reliably given the small sample size by nature of machine learning algorithms.
 Certain non-deterministic features are easily extracted without the need for deep learning.
-Untampered recall is higher than tampered recall for most transfer learning models, indicating overcompensated predictions for the untampered class.
-This overcompensation is suspected to arise due to an unclear decision boundary between the FB and untampered classes: denoised malign tumor sites are absent in both.
-AUC scores in Figure 7 reflect excellent, poor, and failed scores for this task.
+Untampered recall is higher than tampered recall for most deep learning models, indicating overcompensated predictions for the untampered class.
+This overcompensation is suspected to arise due to an unclear decision boundary between the FB and untampered classes: denoised malignant tumor sites are absent in both cases.
+AUC scores in Figure ~\ref{figure:figure8} reflect excellent, poor, and failed scores for this task.